openthread/ot-docs/site/en/guides/border-router/index.md

 *   [mDNS Publisher](mdns-discovery.md) — Allows an External Commissioner
     to discover an OTBR and its associated Thread network
 *   [PSKc Generator](tools.md) — For generation of PSKc keys
-*   Web Service — [Web UI](web-gui.md) for management of a Thread network

-Third-party components for Border Router Services include Simple Web Server and Material Design Lite for the framework of the web UI.

 ### OTBR firewall